 For sure.
 You can prepare the marinade and marinate the chicken the night before, up to 24 hrs in advance.
 But 15 minutes is all you need.

 Yes.
-Instead of marinating, you can prepare it all and put it in a freezer safe bag / container and freeze up to 6 months.
+Instead of marinating, you can prepare it all and put it in a freezer-safe bag/container and freeze for up to 6 months.
 To thaw, take out the night before and let it all thaw completely in the fridge before cooking.

 Sweet and Spicy Sriracha Chicken Thighs